Scleral Lenses: The Optimal Visual Solution for Advanced Keratoconus

 Comparing Lens Options

-Glasses for early stages only.
-RGP lenses offer good correction but moderate comfort.
-Hybrid lenses for moderate stages.
-Scleral lenses are the best visually and most comfortable option for advanced cases.
+Glasses only help in the early stages.
+RGP lenses correct well but offer moderate comfort.
+Hybrid lenses suit moderate stages.
+For advanced cases, scleral lenses are the best option visually and the most comfortable to wear.

 Do They Replace Surgery?

-Scleral lenses don't halt the progression of the disease nor do they treat it — they are an excellent compensatory visual solution.
-Some patients live comfortably with them for years, while others ultimately require ring implantation or corneal transplantation.
+No — and this matters.
+Scleral lenses neither halt the disease's progression nor treat it; they are an excellent compensatory visual solution.
+Some patients live comfortably with them for years, while others ultimately need ring implantation or a corneal transplant.

-For evaluation and to try scleral lenses, contact Dr. Ahmed Shaarawy's clinic.
+For an evaluation and a scleral lens trial, contact Dr. Ahmed Shaarawy's clinic.

 Is this how you see the world?